-The Scheme provides electricity retailers with the flexibility to choose the most cost-effective method to improve energy efficiency.
+The Energy Efficiency Improvement Scheme (EEIS) provides electricity retailers with the flexibility to choose the most cost-effective method to improve energy efficiency.
 The Scheme has also been designed to minimise the impact on electricity retailers, especially smaller retailers and new market entrants.
 This is consistent with the ACT Government’s objective of supporting retail competition in the Territory.

-Energy retailers get classified into two groups, each with a different set of obligations for participating in the Scheme.
-Smaller ‘Tier 2’ retailers can either undertake eligible energy savings activities or discharge their obligations through an Energy Savings Contribution fee equal to the estimated cost of participation of a Tier 1 retailer.
+Electricity retailers get classified into two groups, each with a different set of obligations for participating in the scheme.
+Smaller ‘Tier 2’ retailers can either undertake eligible energy savings activities or discharge their obligations through an Energy Savings Contribution (ESC) fee equal to the estimated cost of participation of a Tier 1 retailer.

-The Act requires that all revenue raised as a result of the EEIS (including contribution fees or penalties paid to the Territory) be used for purposes that are consistent with the objectives of the Act.
-The fund is also being used to pay for the administration of the Scheme.
+The Act requires that all revenue raised as a result of the EEIS (including contribution fees or penalties paid to the Territory) be used for purposes that are consistent with the objectives of the Energy Efficiency (Cost of Living) Improvement Act 2012 (the Act) including administration of the Scheme.
+More information on scheme requirements can be found on our Legislation page.

 Tier 1 retailers